dedovicnermin/stateful_rebalance_client/README.md

 ## Stateful rebalance client

+>NOTE : Currently undergoing refactor.
+CFK-based builds are using pre-refactor artifacts

 - Client used to show how to handle state on startup / shutdown when Kafka Streams is not an option
 - When copartition is required, must have consistent partition reassignment to avoid rebuilding state.
 - free consumer for one partition topic